+What is a one sided relationship?
 What makes a relationship a good one?
 Or a healthy one?
-This is one of the common relationship questions we see here at our Woodland Hills therapy practice.
+These are some of the most common relationship questions we see here at our Woodland Hills therapy practice.
 You may say love, respect, honesty, and trust.
 Some may add adventure, shared religious practices, and/or family values.
 At the end of the day, we may all share some core values and, at the same time, have our unique preferences.
 For some people, it is more important to have activities in common with a partner.
 For others, it’s about communication style.
 What many people are typically seeking through these commonalities or compatible styles might actually be their way of trying to guarantee the one thing that genuinely creates a stable and successful relationship.
 They believe that they will have the same relationship goals as the other person because they have so much else in common.

 That one thing that really matters is that it is reciprocal.
 You are putting in the same amount of time, effort, care, compassion, thought, planning, compromise, and love as your partner.
 So how can you tell when the relationship is out of balance?
 When we look at a one-way relationship, we can literally lay out all the resources that go into making it work and map out which direction they are traveling.
 If all or most of the arrows lead from you to your partner, then you are probably the person giving to the relationship without getting anything back.